picotm/picotm.github.io/02_downloads.md

 [Release][releases] page.

 If you are interested in the latest snapshot, or want to develop picotm itself, you'll have to download the git repository.
-On your Linux system, enter
+On your GNU/Linux system, enter

 ```